danielmason89/mcmaster_assignment_2_web_api_submission_daniel_mason/README.md

 npm install
 ```

-In order to start the server, in the command below in the terminal after running the above command.
+In order to start the server, type the command below in the terminal after running the above command.

 ```bash
 npm start